-I built a system that lets you control a bimanual robot using a Meta Quest headset.
-Put on the headset, grab the controllers, and a Trossen AI Mobile robot mirrors your arm movements in real-time through inverse kinematics.
-The code is available on request.
+This system lets the user control a bimanual robot using a Meta Quest headset.
+The user puts on the headset, grabs the controllers, and a Trossen AI Mobile robot mirrors their arm movements in real-time through inverse kinematics.

 [VIDEO_REAL_ROBOT_PLACEHOLDER: Full teleoperation demo - controlling the real robot]